 Do this for seven minutes, and you feel great.
 Your eyes are in darkness and this provides a quick but deep rest that blocks outside stimulation and eases tired, blurry eyes.

 Place a small amount of coconut oil on the tip of your pinky finger.
 Slowly circle your fingertip from your inner eye, crease up under your eyebrow around the outer eye and back to the inner eye.
 Don’t pull or drag the skin.

 Use a light, firm pressure.
 Repeat 5 to 10 circles for each eye.

 Use only as much oil as you need to minimize drag on the skin.
-Coconut is cooling, and the circling action helps move lymph in and out of the eye area.
+Coconut is cooling, and the circling action helps move the lymph in and out of the eye area.

-Soak a cotton pad with rose water solution.
+Soak a cotton pad with a rose water solution.
 Lie down, or sit and lean back, so your face is up and back.